keyboard_arrow_up

 Things to Consider When Choosing an Enclosure

-In addition, you need to consider: control of liquid water movement, control of heat flow, strength and rigidity, control of water vapor flow, and control of air flow.
+Additional considerations include control of liquid water movement, heat flow, strength and rigidity, water vapor flow, and air circulation to ensure the enclosure provides adequate protection in its intended environment.

 Impact Shielding